 This concept plays an important role in encouraging a shift to sustainable modes of transport and inciting behavioural change.
 For cities who seek to promote sustainable transport and combat limited urban space, this is an opportunity to rethink parking that should not be missed.

-The City of Bremen will give insights on how municipalities and give investors alternative to building parking spaces by adapting their parking codes for housing and office developments in a presentation on “Mobility Management Instead of Parking Spaces: New Alternatives for Parking Requirements”
+Rebecca Karbaumer from the City of Bremen (DE) will give insights on how municipalities can give investors alternatives to building parking spaces by adapting their parking codes for housing and office developments in a presentation on “Mobility Management Instead of Parking Spaces: New Alternatives for Parking Requirements”

-Advier, a Dutch business and consultancy for municipalities and developers, will provide examples of how Dutch cities are integrating shared mobility and mobility management into their developments and how business cases can be created by an innovative way of managing available parkings spaces and mobility services.
+Minze Walvius from Advier, a Dutch consultancy for municipalities and developers, will provide examples of how Dutch cities are integrating shared mobility and mobility management into their developments and how business cases can be created by an innovative way of managing available parkings spaces and mobility services.

 Participation in this webinar is free.